IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

   `builtCostModel.json` are read and used by some Template Haskell code to construct Haskell functions which implement the cost models.

-*  To ensure consistency, `cabal test plutus-core:cost-model-test` runs some QuickCheck tests to run the R models and the Haskell models and checks that the results agree to a reasonable level of accuracy (one part in 10000, or one hundredth of one percent).
+* To ensure consistency, `cabal bench plutus-core:cost-model-test` runs some QuickCheck tests to run the R models and the Haskell models and checks that the results agree to a reasonable level of accuracy (one part in 100, or one percent).
 We do not expect the results to agree precisely because the R models perform floating-point calculations and the Haskell versions use 64-bit integers.
+It seems that the tests hang very occasionally, perhaps because of some unsafe operations intereacting with the R runtime, so these tests are currently disguised as benchmarks to prevent them being run in CI. **The tests should therefore be run manually whenever new cost models are added or the R code is modified.**

 * (Not yet automated).
 After the cost model for builtins has been generated we run some more benchmarks which consist of entire Plutus core programs making